Property-based testing of Plutus contracts¶

 In this case we define three actions:

-action to be performed by the first player when starting the game, containing the player’s wallet (from which the Ada will be taken), the secret password, and the prize amount.a
+• a Lock action to be performed by the first player when starting the game, containing the player’s wallet (from which the Ada will be taken), the secret password, and the prize amount.

-action to be performed by the other players, containing the player’s wallet (to receive the prize), the player’s guess, a new password, and the amount to be claimed if the guess is right.a
+• a Guess action to be performed by the other players, containing the player’s wallet (to receive the prize), the player’s guess, a new password, and the amount to be claimed if the guess is right.

 prop_Game :: CM.Actions GameModel -> Property